 When you look at Asics’s and Mizuno’s running shoe line, one almost feels their pain.
 The pain of having to leave behind their 12-ounce Gel-Trusstic-Guidance Line legacy behind to compete with the new world.
 A world where cushioned running shoes weigh less than 8 ounces and last forever.

-Even this guide has at least four shoe names with the suffix ’20+’ in them.
+Even this guide has at least three shoe names with the suffix ’20+’ in them.
 In other words, these models have been around for at least two decades.

 Asics is a baby-boomer and not a millennial.
 Its safe path has led it to $3.5 billion in global revenues, but its sales are waning worldwide.
 In mature markets like North America, sales dropped by 15% – which is huge.
 Other territories saw lower sales as well.